 Separation or divorce creates an incredibly hard time for everyone involved.
 It becomes more challenging when you have to co-parent after the separation.
-It is crucial to get the balance right as the future wellbeing of your children depends on it.
+It is crucial to get the balance right as the future well-being of your children depends on it.
 There are several steps that you can take to make your co-parenting journey smoother.
-In this article, I would like to discuss six rules to follow that will make it easier for the separated parents to co-parent avoiding future legal complications.
+In this article, I am discussing six rules to follow that will make it easier for the separated parents to co-parent avoiding future legal complications.

 1. Acknowledgement -

 It is in your child’s best interests that after the separation or divorce, you stay on amicable terms with your ex-partner.
 Although you will not be a couple, you need to be in the same parenting team for your kids.
 It would be beneficial for acting as co-parents if you acknowledge the other parent’s say in making parenting decisions.
 If you can still be amicable, put on some efforts to make joint decisions.
 It will make it easier for both of you to raise the child together.
 The child will also have a clear sense of boundaries.

 You must acknowledge your child’s right to spend time with, communicate with and have a relationship with the other parent.
-It will help your child with his/her emotional development while helping you to maintain a healthy working relationship with the other parent.
+It will help your child with his/her emotional development.
+It will also help you to maintain a healthy working relationship with the other parent.

 If a Consent Order or a Parenting Plan has made to determine how much time the child should spend with each parent, you must stick to that plan.
 It will help you to avoid future legal complications.
 It will also help you to define your responsibilities towards your child.

 The key to successful co-parenting after separation is the communication between the parents.
 You will need to communicate with each other to make joint decisions and address any ongoing issues about your child.
 Open communication will help you both to achieve clear and unambiguous parenting decisions.